pdinsdale/BattleBot/README.md

 Several other staff members had offered to make the new bot but none of them had a means of hosting it.
 They could all code and work with **Node.JS** and **Discord.JS** and were very good at it, including myself to some degree but I'll talk more about that later.

-And in a matter of minutes, I was tasked with making a new bot from scratch, with help of course.
-2 months later, **BattleBot** was a reality and fully functional in the **1-Up World Discord server**, missing a few features of course but the basis was there.
+And in a matter of minutes, I was tasked with making a new bot from scratch, with help of course. **BattleBot** was officially created on November 5th, 2017.
+2 months later, it was a reality and fully functional in the **1-Up World Discord server**, missing a few features of course but the basis was there.

 I finished v1.0.0 of **BattleBot** on December 31st, 2018 and added it to **1-Up World** on January 1st, 2019.
 I've been updating it ever since, adding new features and commands, and from what I can tell, everyone seems to like how it turned out, including me.

+### Me
+#### (GitHub: Phoenix1128)
-### Me (GitHub: Phoenix1128) (Discord: Phoenix#0408)
+#### (Discord: Phoenix#0408)
+Next we have me, **Phoenix**.
+I'm 15 and have been coding for around 4 years now.
+I've had big interest in coding and computers since my 6th grade computer teacher, Mr. Scott, taught our class how to use [Scratch](https://scratch.mit.edu/), a program where you use blocks in order to learn the basics of coding and computer science.

+That class changed everything.
+When I was young, I always wanted to be an author.
+All I would do was read and write in my free time.
+Of course I still played video games, soccer, and so on but what I really loved was writing and still do actually.
+That computer class though opened my eyes to a whole new world, the technological world.

+After that, I started learning how to code on my own time.
+I started out learning the basics of *Javascrpit* and then moved on to dabble in *HTML* and *CSS* then moved onto to *C++* and eventually circled back around to JS with **BattleBot**.

+Nowadays, I'm working on **BattleBot** in my free time while also juggling high school, soccer, and family life.
+I'm a straight A student with a dream to go to [MIT](https://mit.edu/) for college.
+I'm on the high school JV soccer team and was Captain of the Freshmen team this past year.
+My coach says I have a very good chance of making the Varsity team next year but we'll wait and see.